oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 #### Configuring a load balancer for SOA Suite domains

 An Ingress based load balancer can be configured to access the Oracle SOA and Oracle Service Bus domain application URLs.
-Refer to the [setup Ingress](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/ingress/) document for details.
+Refer to the [Ingress](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/ingress/) document for details.

 As part of the `ingress-per-domain` setup for Oracle SOA and Oracle Service Bus domains, the `values.yaml` file (under the `ingress-per-domain` directory) needs to be updated with the appropriate values from your environment.
 A sample `values.yaml` file (for the Traefik load balancer) is shown below: